F5Networks/f5-cloud-failover-extension/docs/userguide/quickstart.rst

     }

-You should receive a response back from Postman that will look like the following example:
+You will receive a response from Postman that looks like this example:

 .. code-block:: json